byCedric/expo-monorepo-example/README.md

 - `$ pnpm install` - This installs all required Node libraries using [pnpm](https://pnpm.io/).
 - `$ pnpm dev` - Starts the development servers for all **apps**.

+In Expo SDK 49+, you can switch between Expo Go and an expo-dev-client development build by pressing "s" after expo start.
+This respository doesn't require the expo-dev-client, but because it is installed expo start defaults to it.
+If you want to use the expo-dev-client with plugins, you must first build and install the development build on your device or simulator by runing `pnpm ios -d` or `pnpm android -d`.

 ### Commands

 Because this monorepo uses [Turborepo](https://turbo.build/repo), you don't need to run additional commands to set things up.
 Whenever you run `$ pnpm build`, it will build all **packages** if they aren't built yet.
 In this monorepo we use a few commands or pipelines: